mimou78/magento2-logstream/README.md

 ## Contributing

-Contributions to `CleatSquad_Magento2LogStream` are always welcome.
+Contributions to `CleatSquad_LogStream` are always welcome.
 You can contribute in different ways:

 1. **Report Issues**: Report bugs and suggest new features.
 2. **Fix Bugs**: Submit pull requests with bug fixes.